Skip to main content

 Select Who Gets Access

-Choose a principal type (User, Group, Role, or Agent Account), then select one or more from the dropdown.
+Choose a principal type (User, Group, Role, Agent Account, or Attributes), then select one or more from the dropdown.
 A single rule can include multiple principals of the same type.

 4